cstamas/vertx-orientdb/README.md

 ## Branches and building

-* master - uses latest OrientDB 2.2.x and Vert.x 3.3
+* master - uses latest OrientDB 2.2.x and Vert.x 3.4

-Note: build depends on https://github.com/vert-x3/vertx-codegen/issues/81 as it uses Takari Lifecycle with JDT compiler!
-Hence, must use Vert.x 3.3.2+ if you are building this project.

 Have fun!
 ~t~